 Soldier: The most beginner-friendly class, this is the equivalent of the Fighter/Warrior of oldschool RPGs.
 The Soldier focuses on taking and dealing physical damage, with the downside that it can get rather boring.
 It has the best HP of the lot, with the ability to regenerate, can wear any type of armour and use any weapon, including assault rifles (which, otherwise, only Garrus and Wrex can use).
 Each weapon type has its own associated special ability, learned as Shepard specialises in it.
 E.g. Sniper rifle specialisation grants Assassination, a dramatic boost in damage and accuracy, which completely cancels the targeting drift.
 At level 20, the Soldier can specialise as a Commando or a Shock Trooper.
 The Commando is the offensive specialisation, granting a boost to weapon damage and improving Assassination and Marksman (the pistol skill, which increases fire rate and accuracy, while reducing heat generation), but also the Immunity skill (reduces damage taken).
 The Shock Trooper is the defensive specialisation.
 It also improves Immunity, while reducing the recast timer of Adrenaline Burst, which resets the timers on all other abilities for faster use.
 Among the squadmates, Ashley is a Soldier.

 Engineer: The basic class that focuses on techs, this is the equivalent of the Rogue from oldschool RPGs, as it can use Decryption and Electronics to hack locked containers and such.
 The latter is done via a minigame that you can fail.
 If that happens, you’ll need omni-gel to bypass the lock.
-The Engineer has an omni-tool, a yellow holographic interface that looks like a glove and which it uses to launch a variety of proximity mines with negative effects.
+The Engineer has an omni-tool, an orange holographic interface that looks like a glove and which it uses to launch a variety of proximity mines with negative effects.
 They can overheat weapons or blow up canisters of biohazardous material (Sabotage), strip enemies’ shields (Overload), prevent them from using biotics (Damping) or even hack AIs to make them attack each other.
 They also have enhanced squad healing abilities and better tech protection.
 The downside is that they can only equip light armour and pistols.
 At level 20, the Engineer can specialise as a Medic or an Operative.
 The Medic is the defensive specialisation, improving Neural Shock (deals toxic damage to enemies) and First Aid (better healing).
 The Operative is the offensive specialisation, reducing the recharge timers for all tech attacks and improving the blast radius of Overload and Sabotage.
 This is a pretty ‘humble’ class: its abilities are useful, but not flashy, and it won’t be providing much straight-up damage.
 Among the squadmates, Tali is the closest thing to an Engineer, except she can also use shotguns, which makes her more apt at combat.

 Adept: The basic class that focuses on biotics and my personal favourite, this is the equivalent of the Mage in oldschool RPGs.
 It’s also extremely effective in this game.
 Its primary task is to fling things across the battlefield, be it enemies or objects.
 Lift and Throw are self-explanatory; at maximum level, Lift will even work on geth colossi.
-Singularity creates a globe of energy which draws everything in the vicinity towards it, Barrier strengthens shields, while Warp lowers defences and deals damage over time.
+Singularity creates a globe of energy which draws everything in the vicinity towards it, making for easy target practice.
+Barrier strengthens shields, while Warp lowers defences and deals damage over time.
 Stasis freezes an enemy, but also makes it impervious to damage, meaning that it’s only useful if you become overwhelmed.
 The flipside of all this telekinetic power is that the Adept can only use light armour and pistols.
 At level 20, the Adept can specialise as a Bastion or a Nemesis.
 The Bastion is the defensive specialisation: it improves Barrier and increases its duration, and removes the invulnerability from Stasis, which makes it very useful when facing large dangerous enemies.
 The Nemesis is the offensive specialisation, increasing the damage and duration of all biotic abilities and improving the radius of Lift and Warp.
 Bastion is probably the only defensive specialisation really worth considering over its offensive counterpart, especially on higher difficulties.
 Among the squadmates, Liara is almost identical to an Adept, except that she can also use Overload.

 Infiltrator: The mixed class that combines the skills of the Soldier and the Engineer, with both combat and tech proficiency.
 It can use medium armour, pistols and sniper rifles, which makes it proficient at long-range combat, i.e. the opposite of the Vanguard.
 Its tech skills include Sabotage, Overload and Damping, and it can hack locks and containers.
 The Infiltrator is ideal in situations where you can sneak up on enemies, as it can effectively clean out large stationary threats like geth colossi, rocket turrets or lookout troops.
 However, it will be at a disadvantage when enemies close in.
 Normally, I’d be all over this class, as I have a fondness for sniping, but, for some reason, it feels less streamlined in this game than in ME2.
 Perhaps because you need to put a lot of points into sniper rifles before the targeting drift stops being handicapping.
 Still, there are some situations where picking stuff off at a distance helps immensely (looking at you, Antibaar geth outpost).
 At level 20, the Infiltrator can specialise as a Commando or an Operative, which work just like their Soldier and Engineer counterparts.
 The main difference with the other classes is that these are both offensive specialisations.
 The choice is mainly between more weapon damage and more accuracy (Commando) or more tech damage (Operative).
 I’d say the tech damage is more beneficial at higher difficulties, when enemies don’t go down easily, so disabling them is more advantageous.
 Among the squadmates, Garrus is the closest equivalent to an Infiltrator, with the difference that he can use assault rifles, and that his Overload isn’t immediately available.